eecs394-fall15/plan_It/README.md

 - Plan_It > app > common > scripts >Parse.js
 - Plan_It > app > common > views > layout.html

-The database created for this app has five classes with these column names and types
+The database created for this app has five classes with these column names and types:
-* User
+User

-* Events
+Events

-> title, String
+- title, String
-> time, Date
+- time, Date
 - suggestions, Array
 - listLimit, Number
 - additional, String